trustfractal/did_registry_demo/README.md

         You should see another success checkmark on the console

-We've now successfully emulated Fractal's operation of the contract, and we can now see how we'd interact with it to check a user's status.
+We've now successfully emulated Fractal's operation of the contract, and we can now see how we'd interact with it to check a user's status! 🕵️

 </details>